Public Transport Access Committee

 Terms of Reference

-There are 14 members in the committee, including an independent Chair.
-They have extensive experience and knowledge about issues that affect people with disabilities, older people and vulnerable groups.
+Members have extensive experience and knowledge about issues that affect people with disabilities, older people and vulnerable groups.

-Members represent a cross-section of the community, including:
+PTAC Members represent a cross-section of the community, including:

 - men and women